AdrielleMoraes/TwitterSentimentAnalysis/readme.md

 Tweets are retrived using Tweepy

-The front-end was developed using javascript and Reac.js
+The front-end was developed using javascript and React

 The back-end was developed using flask